A General Framework for Updating Belief Distributions: Abstract

-{\bf 1.1 The idea.} Let $\theta$ denote a parameter or statistic of interest, for example the mean or median of a population $F_0(x)$, and let $x$ denote a set of observables $x$ from $ F_0(x)$, with $F_0$ unknown.
-We are interested in a formal, optimal, way to update prior beliefs $\pi(\theta)$ to posterior beliefs $\pi(\theta | x)$ given $x$.
+{\bf 1.1 The idea.} Here we provide further elaboration on the outline of the idea given previously.
+Let $\theta$ denote a parameter or functional of interest, for example the mean or median of a population $F_0(x)$, and let $x$ denote an observation from $ F_0(x)$, with $F_0$ unknown.
+We are interested in a formal way to update prior beliefs $\pi(\theta)$ to posterior beliefs $\pi(\theta | x)$ given $x$.

 Bayesian inference proceeds through knowledge of a complete, true, model for $f_0(x)$.
-This is often parameterised via a sampling distribution $f(x; \beta)$ and a prior $\pi(\beta)$, such that,
+This is often parameterised via a sampling distribution $f(x; \theta)$ and a prior $\pi(\theta)$, and define the marginal likelihood